SyahrulApr86/MITI-Configuration-files/Prometheus-Grafana/README.md

 To change ownership of the files run your grafana container as root and modify the permissions.

-First perform a `docker-compose down` then modify your docker-compose.yml to include the `user: root` option:
+First perform a `docker compose down` then modify your docker-compose.yml to include the `user: root` option:

 ```
   grafana: